 - Shape deformations of slender hypersonic vehicles.

-Ongoing work includes the implementation of boundary conditions for the continuous adjoint of arbitrary functions at an outlet, facilitating multi-fidelity flowpath analysis, as well as other objective functions.
-I am also working on interpolation between dissimilar structural and fluid meshes to facilitate coupled aerostructural simulation.
+Ongoing work includes the implementation of the continuous adjoint of arbitrary functions at an outlet, facilitating multi-fidelity flowpath analysis, as well as other objective functions.
+I have also worked on interpolation between dissimilar structural and fluid meshes to facilitate coupled aerostructural simulation.
 These tools will facilitate efficient multidisciplinary optimization of hypersonic engine inlets.

 ||Kline, H.L., Palacios, F., Alonso, J.J., "Sensitivity of the Performance of a 3-Dimensional Hypersonic Inlet to Shape Deformations," 19th AIAA International Space Planes and Hypersonic Systems and Technologies Conference, AIAA Paper 2014-3228, Atlanta, GA, June 2014.